-The Mothers’ Union in Down and Dromore has 60 branches with some 2,200 members.
+The Mothers’ Union (MU) in Down and Dromore has 45 branches.

 The MU began in Ireland in 1887.
 Like the Church of Ireland, which embraces Northern Ireland and the Republic of Ireland, the MU operates in two jurisdictions, north and south of the border in all 12 dioceses.
 Visit the MU Ireland website.

 The MU members in All–Ireland represent a wide range of age and interests and membership offers fellowship and prayerful support through regular branch meetings, worship and occasional seminars and conferences.